ChiodoA/Image-Segmentation/README.md

 ### PyTorch Mask R-CNN Segmentation

-This example shows the dog detected using the deep learning Mask R-CNN model, with a blue overlay mask.
+This example shows the dog detected using the deep learning Mask R-CNN model, with a red overlay mask.

 ![Mask R-CNN Segmentation Example](Results/rcnnOutput.png)